Why You Need To Make Amends & How it Helps for Effective Recovery

 - It acknowledges that specific activity or behavior caused someone else to feel hurt.

-An apology allows an individual to hear what another person feels, determines what action or behavior is or isn’t appropriate, and provides an opportunity for the hurt person to heal.
+An apology gives someone the chance to understand how another feels, to decide what conduct or action is or is not suitable, and to give the person who was wounded a chance to mend.
 In addition, by taking on the responsibility to sincerely apologize, an individual builds self-confidence and reinforces personal integrity.

 Maybe you have trouble apologizing.
 You’re not alone.
-It takes courage not only to admit a wrongful behavior or action but also to face the fact that someone else suffered consequences as a result.
+It takes courage not only to admit a wrongful behavior or action but also to face the fact that someone else suffered the consequences.

 12 Tips For You To Make Amends With Yourself